Oak Island, North Carolina: Climate

 In the early morning hours of August 4, 2020, Hurricane Isaias hit Oak Island as a Category 1 hurricane; the storm surge was around 9 feet, increased by a corresponding high tide.
-The fishing pier and its hotel, many businesses, and hundreds of homes were damaged, and in many places sand from shoreside dunes was pushed inland for 3 blocks.
-An estimated 75-100 vehicles were damaged; floating cars were a common site at the height of the storm.
+The fishing pier and its hotel, many businesses, and hundreds of homes were damaged, and in many places sand from shoreside dunes was pushed inland for three blocks.
+An estimated 75−100 vehicles were damaged; floating cars were a common sight at the height of the storm.
 Power was finally cut off as a safety precaution.
 In the succeeding weeks, a mandatory evacuation order and damage to rental properties prevented tourism, which is a major source of income for many residents.